PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 sequentially with `3 passed in 4.01s`, and YuNet reproduces all five fixed artifact hashes.

+PReLU transpose passthrough is owned by `passes/prelu_passthrough_layout.py`.
+Its former roughly 250-line lowerer helper is a thin compatibility dispatcher at all three unchanged production positions, each receiving Session LayoutState.
+The statistic key and the historical prune-on-zero-match behavior are unchanged.

+The resolver proves a typed rank-three-or-higher source Transpose, one PReLU data edge, one or more typed inverse post adapters, exact producer/consumer slots and graph order, static shape and independent dynamic signature, dtype, per-tensor quantization, provenance, public boundaries, and known logical and physical layout transitions.
+Unrelated users of the pre-Transpose result keep that adapter.
+Post aliases are grouped by exact downstream input slot and one public or consumed alias becomes the source-layout representative.

+Alpha selection preserves the former priority: inverse-layout remap for an equal-rank parameter, the original value, then the special rank-three channel form.
+Every candidate must broadcast to the concrete source shape and its dynamic signature.
+Exclusive parameters change in place; shared parameters receive one deterministic `_nhwc` copy with the original declared/NumPy dtype, quantization, layout, and ONNX tensor provenance.
+Scalar, rank-three, rank-four, and ambiguous equal-shape forms are supported.

+When the old transposed PReLU tensor remains observable, one local adapter is retained.
+An exclusively owned post permutation and its existing adapter are reused, preserving historical correspondence lineage.
+A shared post permutation is never changed; the adapter uses the proven pre permutation instead.
+INT32 and INT64 buffers retain their dtype.
+This closes the former path that overwrote a shared post buffer with an INT32 opposite permutation.

+The immutable plan captures the alpha update, every input/output rewrite, metadata update, removal, tensor/operator contract, and public list, then is fully re-resolved before apply.
+One differential graph index performs all rewiring and compaction.
+LayoutState changes only after acceptance.
+Bounded graph-order candidates and an optional rewrite limit replace the raw fixed-point loop.

+Twenty-eight focused cases cover typed static/dynamic rank-three and rank-four views, alpha remap/reuse/copy-on-write, scalar and ambiguous parameters, pre-adapter fan-out, multiple/public/legacy aliases, repeated slots, shared post permutations, numerical equivalence, limits, idempotence, GraphIndex, LayoutState, and fifteen transactional no-op variants.
+Five representative models reach the helper six times each.
+YuNet, FastestDet, HumanSeg, and OSNet remain zero-match; FastestDet retains its zero-match unused-tensor prune; and SiNet retains two 23-rewrite invocations.
+Its five artifacts are byte-identical to the preceding checkpoint.
+Adjacent owners, active fixtures, and the full architecture suite pass with `454 passed in 50.22s`; TensorFlow-blocked direct/default/`-cotof` checks pass sequentially with `3 passed in 4.38s`, and YuNet reproduces all five fixed artifact hashes.

 The terminal hard-activation recovery and its immediately following optional generic Transpose cleanup share one lazy `ModelIRPassStateScope`.
 The hard runner keeps its exact late configuration: HardSwish is disabled, both